 What: The Reinforcement of Parental Practices (RPP) Module was launched in March 2013 after a successful pilot program in 2012.
-The module aims to reinforce knowledge gained in the Community Empowerment Program (CEP) that encourages parents and other community members to create an environment for children’s development.
-As a result, the module will help improve children’s early development and learning, allowing them to perform better and stay in school.
+It aims to consolidate knowledge acquired during the Community Empowerment Program (CEP) by strengthening the positive early childhood development practices of parents and community members, in an effort to create an environment conducive to child development.

-How: During the RPP Module, facilitators share with community members simple techniques that enrich interactions between parents and their young children and are all linked to children’s basic human rights to education and health.
-These techniques include speaking to their young children using a rich and complex vocabulary, asking their children questions and helping them respond, playfully copying their children, telling them stories, and describing objects in detail to them.
+How: In the RPP Module, facilitators share simple techniques that enrich interactions between parents and their young children and which are all linked to children’s basic human rights to education and health.
+These techniques include speaking to children using a rich and complex vocabulary, asking them questions and helping them respond, playfully copying their behavior, telling them stories, and describing objects in detail to them.

-Who: This module is implemented in 200 Wolof, Pulaar, and Mandinka communities in five regions of Senegal.
+Who: To date, this program has been implemented in 462 Wolof, Pulaar and Mandinka communities in eight regions of Senegal.